 To fix the issue, you just need to remove the problematic drivers and let Windows reinstall them.
 This is rather simple and you can do it by following these steps:

 - Press Windows Key + X to open the Win + X menu and choose Device Manager from the list.
 You can also open this menu by right-clicking the Start Button.

 - When Device Manager opens, go to View and check Show hidden devices.

 - Navigate to Universal Serial Bus controller section, and delete USB controllers.

 - The confirmation dialog will now appear.
 Click on Uninstall button to remove the device.

 Note: Keep in mind that you might have to uninstall all devices in this section before you can fix the problem.

-After removing the problematic driver, you just have to connect your USB device to the PC and Windows 10 should automatically recognize it.
-Once your device is recognized, Safely Remove Hardware icon should appear again.
+After removing the problematic driver, you just have to connect your USB device to the PC and Windows 10 should automatically recognise it.
+Once your device is recognised, Safely Remove Hardware icon should appear again.